Recommended by:

 Or set the VPN up on your router!

-And if you want a more detailed description, check out this blog post for more ways to see if your VPN is working.
+If you want a more detailed description, check out this blog post for more ways to see if your VPN is working.

 Device compatibility always depends on the VPN provider.
-Surfshark supports apps and plugins on most computers, mobile devices, smart TVs, and consoles.
+Surfshark supports apps and plug-ins on most computers, mobile devices, smart TVs, and consoles.

 No logging means handling user data without keeping any logs or records of their online activity.
 In short, a no-logs VPN will not collect the following information about your internet activity: